HEnquist/camilladsp/README.md

 If the "wait" flag, `-w` is given, CamillaDSP will start the websocket server and wait for a configuration to be uploaded.
 Then the config file argument must be left out.

 The default logging setting prints messages of levels "error", "warn" and "info".
-By passing the verbosity flag once, `-v` it also prints "debug".
-If and if's given twice, `-vv`, it also prints "trace" messages.
+This can be changed with the `loglevel` option.
+Setting this to for example `warn` will print messages of level `warn` and above, but suppress the lower levels of `info`, `debug` and `trace`.
+Alternatively, the log level can be changed with the verbosity flag.
+By passing the verbosity flag once, `-v`, `debug` messages are enabled.
+If it's given twice, `-vv`, it also prints `trace` messages.

 ## Reloading the configuration